MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues.md

 ## Prerequisites

-To use work queues (preview) in Power Automate the following are required:
+To use work queues in Power Automate the following are required:

 - Premium Power Automate license
 - Environment maker role (or other roles that include access to work queue tables)